On certain multiple Dirichlet series: Introduction

 We would like to think of our work as only the beginning of an investigation into an interesting realm of problems.
 For example, it would be desirable to give interpretations of the multiple Dirichlet series we consider here in terms of canonical objects of the theory of automorphic forms, e.g., Eisenstein series on higher rank groups.

 \

 The authors wish to thank Gautam Chinta for useful conversations, and for his hospitality during the first author's visit to CCNY in 2018.
+We also benefited from conversations with Li-Mei Lim.
+We also wish to thank the referee and Evan O'Dorney for pointing out many inaccuracies in earlier drafts of this paper.
 The second author is partially supported by a Collaboration Grant from Simons Foundation.